-Like all medicines, this medicine can cause side effects, although not everybody gets them.
+Like all medicines, rivaroxaban can cause side effects, although not everybody gets them.

-Like other similar medicines which reduce the formation of blood clots, Rivaroxaban may cause bleeding which may potentially be life threatening.
+Like other similar medicines to reduce the formation of blood clots, rivaroxaban may cause bleeding which may potentially be life threatening.
 Excessive bleeding may lead to a sudden drop in blood pressure (shock).
-In some cases the bleeding may not be obvious.
+In some cases, the bleeding may not be obvious.

-Tell your doctor immediately if you or your child experience any of the following side effects:
+Tell your doctor IMMEDIATELY if you or the child experience any of the following side effects:

-• Signs of bleeding
+Signs of bleeding

-- bleeding into the brain or inside the skull (symptoms can include headache, one-sided weakness, vomiting, seizures, decreased level of consciousness, and neck stiffness.
-A serious medical emergency.
-Seek medical attention immediately!) - long or excessive bleeding - exceptional weakness, tiredness, paleness, dizziness, headache, unexplained swelling, breathlessness, chest pain or angina pectoris.
+- bleeding into the brain or inside the skull (symptoms can include headache, one-sided weakness, vomiting, seizures, decreased level of consciousness, and neck stiffness).
+This is a serious medical emergency.
+Seek medical attention immediately! - · bleeding more and for longer - exceptional weakness, tiredness, paleness, dizziness, headache, unexplained swelling, breathlessness, chest pain or angina pectoris (pain from not enough blood flowing to the heart).